karost/Ai-Driven-Artifacts-Library/AI_local_case_study.md

 </div>

 # **🔹 AI Fraud Detection Project Execution**
----
-**off topic:
-seem deepseek r-1 marketing strategy to run on Local LLM server that all enterprise business build their own  LLM model like bank , finance service , law , health care  and game development**
----

->Yes, **DeepSeek R-1's marketing strategy** appears to be positioning itself as a **local LLM solution** tailored for enterprises that want to build their own **domain-specific** AI models.
+Yes, **DeepSeek R-1's marketing strategy** appears to be positioning itself as a **local LLM solution** tailored for enterprises that want to build their own **domain-specific** AI models.
 This aligns with a growing trend where businesses in **finance, healthcare, law, gaming, and other sectors** are moving toward **self-hosted LLMs** instead of relying solely on cloud-based AI APIs.

 ---